-If you want to create digital learning content, you can quickly feel overwhelmed by the number of creative tools available on the market.
-Today, we present 19 tools that e-learning expert Claudia Grajek recommends for creating content for online courses.
-From general design tools to image databases to editing videos and audio files.
-With an infographic to download!
+If you want to create digital learning content, you can quickly become overwhelmed by the number of creative tools on the market.
+Today, we present to you 19 tools that e-learning expert Claudia Grajek recommends for creating content for online courses.
+From general design tools to image databases to video and audio file editing.
+With an infographic available for download!

-Recommendations for exchange: Our selection of creative tools for creating learning content
+Recommendations exchanged: Our selection of creative tools for creating learning content

-Experienced trainers and coaches know: If you want to digitize your learning content, it's not enough to just pull out the scanner.
-You should also not upload page-long slides of presentations 1:1 to your online course.
-In e-learning, your participants sit alone in front of the screen and quickly get bored if they have to click through text documents.
+Experienced trainers and coaches know: If you want to digitize your learning content, it’s not enough to just unpack the scanner.
+You also shouldn’t upload multi-page slides from presentations 1:1 into your online course.
+In e-learning, your participants sit alone in front of their screens and can quickly get bored if they have to click through text documents.

-Today, the choice often falls on a colorful mix of media including videos, quizzes, images, audios, and - yes, occasionally text documents.
-To create such media content, you are supported by a wealth of tools.
+Today, the choice often falls on a colorful mix of media, including videos, quizzes, images, audios, and – yes, occasionally text documents.
+To create such media content, there are a plethora of tools to support you.
 For example, Canva, Filmora, various PDF converters, and many more.
-You probably also think of a few tool providers right away.
-However, it feels like new creative tools are emerging daily, some of which have horrendous prices or hidden subscription traps.
-The server location or GDPR compliance is also an important criterion for many customers.
+You likely have a few tool providers in mind as well.
+However, it feels like new creative tools are emerging daily, some with exorbitant prices or hidden subscription traps.
+The server location and GDPR compliance are also important criteria for many customers.

 Everyone knows different tools and exciting ideas for use in digital training.
-That’s why blink.it success trainer and e-learning expert Claudia Grajek conducted a survey and asked: What are your tool tips for e-learning?
+Therefore, blink.it success trainer and e-learning expert Claudia Grajek conducted a survey asking: What are your tool tips for e-learning?
 The results can be divided into two categories:

 Tools for creating digital learning content